-This article describes Comparative Advantage, which is the term used to describe how one person, business, or economy, is able to outproduce one product or service compared to another person, business, or economy.
-Click on this post to learn about different types of comparative advantage, and to see an example of how it works in the real world.
+Comparative Advantage is the term used to describe how one person, business, or economy, is able to outproduce one product or service compared to another person, business, or economy.

 Risk is one of the most important concepts in investing, economics, and personal finance, yet very few people really understand just how big a role risk plays in our everyday lives.
-Read this post to learn more about risk, and the role it plays in interest rates and psychology.
+Risk plays into insurance, investing, savings, and much more!

 International Trade is the system under which businesses, individuals, and governments trade goods and services.
 This exchange from many different National economies is what makes up the Global economy.
-Click on this article to read about the difference between international imports and exports, the benefits of international trade, why a country would want to restrict trading, and more!
+This is impacted not just by the supply and demand of goods, but the supply and demand of currenies, and the laws and policies of the different governments

 “Unemployment” is a major economic indicator measuring how much of the working population is currently looking for a job.
-Read this article to learn about who can be categorized as unemployed, how it is link to discrimination, and for a description of a few of the types of unemployment.
+Just because someone is jobless doesn’t mean they are unemployed – they need to be looking for work!